SirCamyCamCam/COP4331-Project/artifacts/responsibilities.md

  ## Cameron Carsten:

+- Added 3 charts to design documentation
-- Edited and fixed the design documentation charts
+- Updated all categories in the design documentation
+- Updated user interface documentation
-- Added associated unit tests to the major functions in our software.
+- Added unit test to major functions added this week for waypoints
-- Updated sprint information in the backlog
+- Added user stories to the sprint backlog
+- Created product demonstration
-- Added various user stories
+- Added user stories to trello board
+- Updated requierments page
-- Created the Waypoints class, the basis for all waypoints, and the the Waypoint Manager to manipulate and update waypoint values
+- Created the Waypoints class, the basis for all waypoints(User story 1 in sprint 4, Done)
+- Created the the Waypoint Manager class to manipulate and update waypoint values(User story 1 in sprint 4, Done)

  ## Henry Alvarez: